 You can both ask family and friends if they need a cleaner first.
 This way, you’ll both get a feel for the job and the standards people generally expect.
 (Spoiler alert: people usually have much higher standards of cleanliness if they are paying for it.)
 It will also help you with a recommendation or reference when you advertise to the public.

-People tend to want their houses cleaned while they are working, so if you and your partner are available during office hours it will be handy and the most effective way to get lots of work.
+People tend to want their houses cleaned whilst they are working, so if you and your partner are available during office hours it will be handy and the most effective way to get lots of work.
+Consider cleaning offices as well as private homes.

 Do you and your partner spend lots of time in front of the telly?